Idlib insurgency: 2019

-In January 2019, an ISIL-linked media group called the Muhajireen Foundation, which provides reports on events that effect displaced ISIL fighters in Syria, released a statement warning displaced ISIL fighters in Idlib to avoid gatherings because of crackdowns by HTS and Al-Qaeda's Syrian branch the Guardians of Religion Organization.
+In January 2019, an ISIL-linked media group called the Muhajireen Foundation, which provides reports on events that effect displaced ISIL fighters in Syria, released a statement warning displaced ISIL fighters in Idlib to avoid gatherings because of crackdowns by HTS and Al-Qaeda's Syrian branch: the Guardians of Religion Organization.

-On 18 January 2019, a car bomb exploded at an HTS checkpoint in Idlib, reportedly resulting in the death of 10 HTS militants; on the same day, gunmen wounded three HTS fighters and a commander belonging to Jaysh al-Izza was killed after a bomb placed in his car by an unknown group detonated.
+On 18 January 2019, a car bomb exploded at an HTS checkpoint in Idlib and reportedly resulted in the death of 10 HTS militants.
+On the same day, gunmen wounded three HTS fighters, and a Jaysh al-Izza commander was killed after a bomb detonated that had been placed into his car by an unknown group.

-On 29 January, a female suicide bomber HTS believed to be affiliated with ISIL attacked the headquarters of the Syrian Salvation Government; after fighting the guards outside, she blew herself up, wounding a number of people.
-ISIL's Amaq News Agency later denied they were involved with the attack.
+On 29 January, a female suicide bomber HTS believed to be affiliated with ISIL attacked the headquarters of the Syrian Salvation Government.
+After fighting the guards outside, she blew herself up, wounding a number of people.
+The group's Amaq News Agency later denied being involved with the attack.

 In March 2019, HTS executed several ISIL members believed to be behind drive-by shootings, assassinations, and bombings in Idlib city.
 HTS reportedly installed security cameras around the city to monitor the area.

 On 5 March 2019, HTS raided an ISIL compound in Atarib and captured an ISIL commander as well as several stockpiles of small arms, munitions, as well as bomb making materials and explosives already manufactured by ISIL.

-On 14 March, several ISIL members were able to escape from an HTS prison, reportedly after a series of Russian airstrikes in the area.
+On 14 March, several ISIL members escaped from an HTS prison, reportedly after a series of Russian airstrikes in the area.

 In August 2019, the ISIL-linked Muhajireen Foundation published an infographic showing three separate HTS activities against ISIL in Idlib.
 The infographic announced that several individuals held by HTS were executed publicly for allegedly belonging to ISIL and carrying out bombings.
 The report also included a report that two individuals were arrested in Nayrab for planting IEDs on behalf of ISIL.
 The report also stated that HTS raided the military headquarters of the Guardians of Religion Organization and its ally Ansar al-Tawhid, which is made up of former Jund al-Aqsa elements, in a town near Jisr al-Shughur, and arrested two Egyptians from both groups for having ties to ISIL.

-On 5 August, a Tunisian Guardians of Religion Organization commander was assassinated by unknown perpetrators in Taftanaz, with some pro-opposition activists claiming the assassins were ISIL-linked.
+On 5 August, a Tunisian commander of the Guardians of Religion Organization was assassinated by unknown perpetrators in Taftanaz, and some pro-opposition activists claiming the assassins were ISIL-linked.